GuilhermeRossato/vivo-router-data-extractor/README.md

---skip-start        Disables printing of all variables at start up --only-start        Prints all variables and exit the program --slow              Prints updates lazily and slows down when there are few updates --date              Adds the date string in local time to the output --time              Adds the time number of the updated variable --previous          Adds the previous value of the variable to the output --json              Changes the output format to JSON object lines separated by new lines --session-id <id>   Specifies a session id to use while connecting to the router --exclude <k>       Excludes one or more variables from the output (comma-separated list of case insensitive variable key prefixes)
---include <k>       Excludes all variables not specified from the output --write <path>      Writes the output (not the logs) to a specified file.
+--skip-start        Disables printing of all variables at start up --only-start        Prints all variables and exit the program --slow              Prints updates lazily and slows down when there are few updates --no-date           Removes the date string in local time from the output --time              Adds the time number of the updated variable --type              Adds the update type ('created', 'updated', 'removed') to the output --previous          Adds the previous value of the variable to the output --json              Changes the output format to JSON object lines separated by new lines --session-id <id>   Specifies a session id to use while connecting to the router --exclude <keys>    Excludes one or more variables from the outputprefixes --include <keys>    Excludes all variables not specified from the output
---write <folder>    Creates a file named with the current date at the specified folder and writes the output to it.
---append <path>     Append the output (not the logs) to a specified file.
+           -> [keys] are prefixes of variable keys separated by comma, cas insensitive --write <file>      Writes the program output (except logs) to a specified file by its path --write <folder>    Creates a file named with the current date at the specified folder and writes the output to it --append <file>     Append the output to the end of a file, adding to it without rewriting it
 ```

 ## Configuration

-The program can be configured by an `.env` file or environment variables
+The program can be configured by creating an `.env` file on the project root or by setting environment variables.

-The variables used by this are listed at the [./lib/0-primitive/loadConfig.js](./lib/0-primitive/loadConfig.js) file
+It uses the `ROUTER_USERNAME` and `ROUTER_PASSWORD` to load credentials and optionally `ROUTER_HOST` to set the router host which by default is 192.168.15.1.

-## Output data
+## Output

 The internal router variables are printed one per line: Each line printed to the standard output starts with the variable name and an equal character (=) followed by the content of the variable in raw text.
 The program executes continuously, printing variables when they update.

 ## Dependencies

-This project is executed by [node.js](https://nodejs.org/) (tested on v20.10.0) and it must be installed for it to work.
+This project can be executed by using [node.js](https://nodejs.org/), it was tested on v20.10.

-It does not use npm packages at the moment.
-Running `npm install` is not necessary.
+There are no external packages required and `npm install` is not necessary.

 I developed this repository to work on the router of model *RTF3505VW-N2* when it uses the software of model *Vivo Box BR_SV_g000_R3505VWN1001_s42*, the interface dashboard it provides is this: